 A household with multiple pets should expect to replace their air purifier's filter monthly, if not more.
 Check your air cleaner's operation manual for recommendations on how often to change your filters.
 But do keep in mind that these guidelines are based on average home air quality and may not take pets into consideration.

 Some could argue that an ionizer air purifier also freshens the air in a positive and healthy way.
-Negative ions are present in our environment, wherever the air is ‘stirred up,' especially around waterfalls, ocean surf, rivers, and mountains.
+Negative ions are present in the natural environment wherever the air is stirred up, especially around waterfalls, ocean surf, rivers, and mountains.
 Think of how you feel or breathe close to a waterfall.
 It's quite energizing, similar to the air right after a rainfall.

-Many people believe that negative ions promote wellness, and as such, provide additional benefits when there are more negative ions than positive ones in the air we breathe.
-It has largely remained a wellness strategy and scientifically unproven.
-On the other hand, positive ions are also present around us, in carpets, draperies, and allergens in our home.
+Many people believe that negative ions promote wellness when there are more negative ions than positive ones in the air you breathe.
+This is scientifically unproven and has largely remained a wellness strategy.
+On the other hand, positive ions are also present around you, in carpets, draperies, and allergens in your home.